kinopio-club/kinopio-logger/README.md

 <img src="https://kinopio-updates.us-east-1.linodeobjects.com/logger-diagram.png" width=500 />

 Receives [logs](https://devcenter.heroku.com/articles/log-drains) from a Heroku app, and periodically saves them to S3.
-Helpful for diagnosing errors in your Heroku metrics.
+Helpful for diagnosing timestamped issues and events in your Heroku metrics.

 - Simpler and cheaper than a commercial logging service (Logstash, Timber etc.)
 - Supports saving to any S3 service: Digital Ocean, Linode, etc.